liberalsolutions/Android-Interview-Questions/Kotlin/VisibilityModifiers.md

 ```

 ### Q. What is the difference between internal and public visibility modifiers in Kotlin?

 ### Q. Can you control the visibility of an object declaration in Kotlin?
 Answer: Yes, you can control the visibility of an object declaration using visibility modifiers (public, private, protected, internal), just like with classes.
 This applies to both the object itself and its members.

-### Q. Can you control the visibility of an object declaration in Kotlin?
-Answer: Yes, you can control the visibility of an object declaration using visibility modifiers (public, private, protected, internal), just like with classes.
-This applies to both the object itself and its members.